JonathanHandojo/Sample-LISP-codes/README.md

 # Sample-LISP-codes
-This short snippet dictates how you can load .lsp files into AutoCAD for use and the instructions on how to use the sample attached LISP files.
+This short snippet dictates how you can load .lsp files into AutoCAD for use.

 In order to load the attached files into AutoCAD, you can do one of two things: